Back to School: DC Employers Must Provide Leave for School-Related Events

 How much leave does an employer have to provide?

-Employers must provide an employee 24 hours of leave during any 12 month period so that a parent can attended school-related events.
+Employers must provide an employee 24 hours of leave during any 12 month period so that a parent can attend school-related events.

 Is the leave or paid or unpaid?